vnt-github/cs238p/lectures/2_OS_Interfaces.md

 0 = open(ls.c) # this opens ls.c and sets first open FDT entry i.e. 0
 exec('cat') # note that cat works with 0 as input which is previously set to point to ls.c.
 ```
-- the above works because after fork the file descriptors are changed in child and it's reflected in the parent(piazza discussion for same)
+- the above works because after fork the file descriptors are changed in child before exec is run for specific command that uses stdin, stdout and std error with overridden file descriptors.

 - for pipes we can read and write from any file descriptor even same for input and output.

-- we close file descriptors so that exec program knows that there is nothing else to read/write from the pipe.
+- we close file descriptors so that child exec program knows that there is nothing else to read/write from the pipe.
     - on closing the OS will clean the pipe file descriptors.

 combo of fork()/exec()